-In 2016, a Port Cyber Resilience Officer was appointed and a plan of action was decided on.
-His area of responsibility includes, among other things, raising awareness, training and management of cyber risks.
-To this end, committees were established that deal with the various aspects of cyber security, such as law, Exercises, etc. The officer works in cooperation with law enforcement agencies, municipal authorities and other bodies.
+In 2016, a port cyber resilience officer was appointed and a plan of action was formulated.
+The officer’s area of responsibility includes training, raising awareness and managing cyber risks.
+To this end, committees were established to deal with the various aspects of cyber security, such as legislation and exercises.
+The cyber resilience officer works in cooperation with law enforcement agencies, municipal authorities and other bodies.
 The port carries out cyber exercises and maintains a staff of cyber security experts who are responsible for protecting the port infrastructure.

-Cyber security conferences have been held in order to raise awareness and improve cyber training for businesses that operate in the port.
-The port operates a program of cyber security assistance to small businesses, which includes online training and tools that help to identify cyber weaknesses.
-The assistance is provided based on the perception that small businesses are important to the port’s activity and are connected to important port systems, but do not have the resources to deal with complex cyber issues and therefore can constitute a weak link.
+Cyber security conferences have been held to raise awareness and improve cyber training for businesses that operate in the port.
+The port offers a program of cyber security assistance for small businesses, which includes online training and tools that help to identify cyber weaknesses.
+The assistance is based on the realization that small businesses are important to the port’s activity and are connected to important port systems, but do not have the resources to deal with complex cyber issues and therefore may constitute a weak link.

-The port of Amsterdam initiated a program to upgrade cyber security in 2018.
-It presented e-learning modules about information security which are intended to raise awareness of the issue among workers and other relevant entities.
-The port has recruited an information security officer and has established a cyber security hotline.
-The hotline receives reports that are not compulsory as well as those that are when the involved entities are subject to the ISPS code and fulfill a list of conditions published by the port.
+The Port of Amsterdam initiated a program to upgrade cyber security in 2018.
+It presented e-learning modules about information security with the aim of raising awareness of the issue among workers and other stakeholders.
+The port recruited an information security officer and established a cyber security hotline.
+The hotline receives voluntary reports in addition to compulsory reports from entities that are subject to the ISPS code and are required to fulfill a list of conditions published by the port.

-Cooperation is maintained in this area with entities, such as the NCSC, the port of Rotterdam, the Digital Trust Center (DTC) and others.
-In addition, a program has been initiated in the port for the sharing of information with the private and public sectors, including law enforcement agencies and others.
-The port holds public information events in cyber security in order to raise awareness and to provide professional information.
+The Port of Amsterdam cooperates in this area with the NCSC, the Port of Rotterdam, the Digital Trust Center (DTC) and other entities.
+In addition, the port has initiated a program for sharing information with the private and public sectors, including law enforcement agencies.
+It also sponsors public information events in cyber security in order to raise awareness and to provide professional information.

 Canada’s maritime sector

-A government forum called the Maritime Cyber Risk Project constitutes the basis for cooperation between ten different bodies from various ministries, whose goal is to proposes possible solutions to cyber threats in the maritime sector.
+A government forum called the Maritime Cyber Risk Project constitutes the basis for cooperation between ten different bodies from various ministries.
+The forum’s goal is to propose possible solutions to cyber threats in the maritime sector.

-The Canadian Cyber Incident Response Center (CCIRC) operates a digital platform for the distribution of information to critical infrastructure sectors and to enhance cooperation.
+The Canadian Cyber Incident Response Center (CCIRC) operates a digital platform for disseminating information to critical infrastructure sectors and for enhancing cooperation.
 The platform facilitates the distribution of information according to levels of security classification.
-The Center is available to assist in the management of cyber events in critical infrastructures, including in the maritime sector, and it operates support programs to help entities in the private sector carry out risk assessments.
+The CCIRC is available to assist in the management of cyber events in critical infrastructure, including in the maritime sector, and operates support programs to help entities in the private sector carry out risk assessments.

-The entities subject to the maritime security regulations are required to include cyber security in their assessment and security programs.
+Entities subject to the maritime security regulations are required to include cyber security in their assessment and security programs.
 In certain cases, there is a requirement to report a cyber event to government bodies.

-The federal institution Transport Canada is responsible for establishing a network for cooperation that carrying out an up-to-date sectoral risk assessment on an annual basis.
-Also, In 2016, Transport Canada published a document on cyber security best practices for the maritime sector.
-It should be mentioned that similar documents were published in 2016-2017 for the maritime sector in United Kingdom.
-The documents present recommended methods for cyber security in port infrastructures and shipping.
-France also published a series of documents in 2016-2018 on maritime cyber security and the European Union Agency for Cybersecurity (ENISA) published, in 2019, Good practices for cybersecurity in ports.
+Transport Canada, a federal institution, is responsible for establishing a cooperative network for conducting a sectoral risk assessment on an annual basis.
+In 2016, Transport Canada published a document on cyber security best practices for the maritime sector.
+Similar documents were published in 2016-2017 for the maritime sector in the United Kingdom.
+The documents present recommended methods for cyber security in port infrastructure and shipping.
+France also published a series of documents in 2016-2018 on maritime cyber security and, in 2019, the European Union Agency for Cybersecurity (ENISA) published best practices for cybersecurity in ports.